standard-for-public-code/standard-for-public-code/standards/document-objectives.md

 ## What this doesn’t do

-* Guarantee that the codebase achieves the stated objective(s).
+* Guarantee that the codebase achieves the stated objective(s)
 * Guarantee contributions to your codebase
-* Prevent other codebases from attempting to achieve the same objectives.
+* Prevent other codebases from attempting to achieve the same objectives

 ## How to test